Key Features to Compare Auditing Tools

 - Explicitly shows how a formula has been copied.

-- Shows structure on the actual spreadsheet.
+- Can shows structure on the actual spreadsheet.

 Working with separate map reports is awkward, especially when editing